robinsonfdossantos/Bootcamp-Challenge-02/README.md

 ## Credits

-Boot camp team members, who developed the base to the restructured.
+Boot camp team members, who developed the base to be restructured.

 ## License